Doowon-Choi/Correlation-Trees/README.md

 ## Example of constructed correlation tree
 The following figure is a constructed linear correlation tree with Type 2 objective function in brain-behavior dataset.
-Subgroups with positive correlation mean subjects willing to take a risk, while those with negative correlation mean subjects inclined to avoid risk.
+Subgroups with positive correlation mean subjects willing to take a risk, while those with negative correlation mean subjects inclined to avoid a risk.
+We can easily find that different people have different tendency depending on age bracket and gender.

 <img src="https://user-images.githubusercontent.com/69023373/89252932-c6079e00-d5e0-11ea-86a4-8b85b00d0cde.PNG" width="50%">